 However, recently, both laws and credit scoring models have changed to benefit consumers dealing with medical bills.
 One of the best recent changes happened in 2015.

-The three major credit bureaus decided not to report any medical debt until 180 days, compared to just 30 days for other types of debt.
-This gives you more time to receive your medical bills, make sure they’re accurate, and work out a payment plan.
+The three major credit bureaus have decided not to report any medical debt for 180 days.
+This is compared to just 30 days for other types of debt.
+This allows you more time to receive your medical bills, make sure they’re accurate, and work out a payment plan.

 FICO Score 9